Sainsbury's: Takeover bids (2007)

-In May 2007, Sainsbury's identified five areas of growth: Growth of non-food ranges; opening of new convenience shops and growth of online home delivery and banking operations; Expansion of supermarket space through new shops and development of the company's "largely underdeveloped shop portfolio"; and "active property management".
+In May 2007, Sainsbury's identified five areas of growth: Growth of non-food ranges; opening of new convenience shops and growth of online home delivery and banking operations; expansion of supermarket space through new shops and development of the company's "largely underdeveloped shop portfolio"; and "active property management".

 On 25 April 2007, Delta Two, a Qatari investment company, bought a 14% stake in Sainsbury's causing its share price to rise 7.17%, and then increased its holding to 17.6%.
-Their interest in Sainsbury's is thought to centre on its property portfolio.
-They increased their stake to 25% in June 2007.
+Its interest in Sainsbury's is thought to centre on its property portfolio.
+It increased its stake to 25% in June 2007.
 On 18 July 2007, BBC News reported that Delta Two had tabled a conditional bid proposal.
 Paul Taylor, the principal of Delta Two, flew David and John Sainsbury to Sardinia to reveal and discuss the potential bid which amounted to 600p per share.

 The family had reservations about the price of the bid.
 They were also concerned about the proposed structure, which involved splitting the business into an operating company and a highly leveraged property company.
 They were additionally concerned about adequacy of funding, both for the bid and for the company's pension scheme.
 On 5 November 2007, it was announced Delta Two had abandoned its takeover bid due to the "deterioration of credit markets" and concerns about funding the company's pension scheme.